 Mona Lisa by Leonardo da Vinci

 Leonardo da Vinci’s Mona Lisa is an iconic painting.
-It was created between 1503 and 1506 during the Italian Renaissance period.
+It was created between 1503 and 1506 during the Italian Renaissance period, more specifically, during the High Renaissance.
 The painting was created using oil on poplar wood and is known for its subtle transitions and blended edges.
 The painting also represents the style and techniques that Leonardo da Vinci perfected.
 This includes his use of chiaroscuro, which creates an intense contrast between light and shadow.
 Another technique da Vinci uses is sfumato which uses blending to create soft edges and a ‘smokey’ appearance.

 The Mona Lisa is famously known for being stolen from the Louvre in 1911.
 This sparked a massive manhunt and outrage worldwide.
 It was recovered two years later and returned to the Louvre, where it remains on display today, heavily secured.
 The enigmatic smile of the Mona Lisa is one of the main reasons why the painting became so famous.
 It has an everlasting allure that has captured the fascination of art lovers.

 Da Vinci was a master of observation.
 It was during the Renaissance period that artists began using techniques to achieve a realistic sense of perspective.
 The Mona Lisa is an early example of the use of atmospheric perspective to make it appear as if the distant mountains are receding into the fog.